 The key is to perform maintenance before it is required.
 The preventative maintenance schedule implemented should consider the application of the odorizer.
 Many of these considerations include: the weather environment; the condition of, the actuation gas, the odorant and the odorant bulk storage tank, and the pump stroke frequency.
 All of these issues must be considered when establishing a preventative maintenance schedule.

 Recommended Maintenance Schedule Weekly Inspection

 - 1. Verify gas pressures

 - 2. Check for gas and odorant leaks

+- 3. Examine the oil level in the pump

-- 3. View the N-300G Controller for alarm indications
+- 4. View the N-300G Controller for alarm indications

 Semi-Annual Inspection